Norway's ACC to offer CO2 capture and storage service

-OSLO, July 12 (Reuters) - Norwegian company Aker Carbon Capture (ACC) (ACCC.OL) said on Monday it would launch a service offering the removal of carbon dioxide (CO2) from industrial processes and its subsequent storage.
+OSLO (Reuters) - Norwegian company Aker Carbon Capture (ACC) said on Monday it would launch a service offering the removal of carbon dioxide (CO2) from industrial processes and its subsequent storage.

-The company, previously a division of oil services company Aker Solutions (AKES.OL), said it saw increased interest from potential customers as European Union carbon prices nearly doubled over the last year.
+The company, previously a division of oil services company Aker Solutions, said it saw increased interest from potential customers as European Union carbon prices nearly doubled over the last year.

 “With our offering, customers will simply pay per tonne captured CO2.
 We will handle the CO2 throughout the full value chain - from point of emission to permanent storage,” ACC’s Chief Executive Valborg Lundegaard said.